 TRANSPARENCY & ACCOUNTABILITY INITIATIVE

-TAI’s members (Ford Foundation, Omidyar Network, Open Society Foundations, William & Flora Hewlett Foundation, the UK’s Department for International Development, and the MacArthur Foundation) are aligning efforts around shared priorities, including pursuing more transparent, equitable and inclusive tax systems and informing and empowering citizens and governments with data.
-TAI is a platform to facilitate knowledge sharing and collaboration, and foster a culture of learning among both donors and practitioners.
+Building on successes to date, which include playing a key role in the establishment and implementation of the Open Government Partnership and helping bridge communities of technologists, data scientists and transparency researchers and activists, TAI has an exciting strategy focused on scaling donor impact.
+The members (Chandler Foundation, Ford Foundation, the UK’s Foreign Commonwealth and Development Office, Luminate, the MacArthur Foundation, Open Society Foundations, William & Flora Hewlett Foundation) are aligning efforts around shared priorities, including pursuing more transparent, equitable and inclusive tax systems and informing and empowering citizens and governments with data.
+TAI is a platform to facilitate knowledge sharing and collaboration and foster a culture of learning among both donors and practitioners.

 While our team is small, TAI has a broad reach: we work closely alongside our donor members and are based in the OpenGov Hub, a co-working community of over 35 organizations dedicated to transparency, accountability, and civic engagement.
 Fellows will have the opportunity to continuously engage with this network to positively inform their work and to develop a nuanced perspective of the governance sector.
 Ideally, fellows will also share our passion to build vibrant citizen-state relationships around the world and thrive in a fast-paced “start-up” environment.